devinit/di-pdfs/packages/pdf-base/semantic/readme.md

 change log

-I changed a commentin the semantic default globals so that it can work with my extract globals script
+I changed a comment in the semantic default globals so that it can work with my extract globals script